Casali homers as Reds beat Marlins 8-5

 Reds first baseman Joey Votto returned from the injured list and went 0 for 5.

 The Reds optioned infielder Jose Peraza to Triple-A Louisville to make room for Votto.
-Peraza saw limited play because of Freddy Galvis’ production since he joined the club Aug.
+Peraza has received limited playing time because of Freddy Galvis‘ production since he joined the club Aug.
 13.

 TRAINER’S ROOM